 Please keep the address for the University or your housing address with you.
 Also, carry the number for Public Safety.

 University of Michigan-Dearborn

 Dearborn, MI 48128

 Check-in at OIA

-You must check in with the International Office within 3 days of your program start date.
+All international students must complete the OIA Immigration Check-in process.
+This includes completion of the required Immigration Check-in eForm, and attendance at the required Immigration Check-in virtual event.
+You must complete the check-in process within 30 days of your program start-date.
 This includes all J-1 exchange visitors (paid or unpaid by the University).
-If your SEVIS record is not activated within 30 days of the program start date, you will be out of status and must leave the country.
-You can find your program start date on the form I-20 or DS-2019.
+If your SEVIS record is not activated within 30 days of the program start-date, you will be out of status and must leave the country.
+You can find your program start-date on the form I-20 or DS-2019.

 - U.S. address where you are staying.
 Please note: The address must be for a residence.
 It cannot be a P.O.
 Box or an office address.
 It can be a "care of" address.